-Around the globe the Christian community celebrates Corpus Christi 9 weeks after Easter.
-In Cusco, the Corpus Christi celebration is probably the most important religious happening of the year; a really colorful and traditional affair with folkloric dance groups and music bands.
+Being one of the most important religious happenings of the year in Cusco, the Corpus Christi celebration is a colorful and traditional affair with folkloric dance groups and music bands.

-During the celebrations, the statues of saints and virgins are taken out of their church and are carried in colorful processions on thrones and litters to Cusco’s cathedral on the main square where they remain a week.
-Then they are returned to their church in another procession.
+Already shortly before the actual Corpus Christi day, statues of 10 saints and 5 virgins are taken out of their respective church and are carried in colorful processions on thrones and litters to Cusco’s cathedral on the main square where they remain for a week.

-Traditionally on the eve of the main Corpus Christi celebration day 12 different typical dishes are prepared including the famous ‘Chiriuchu’, a spicy dish with guinea pig served cold.
+Traditionally on the eve of the main Corpus Christi celebration day 12 different local dishes are prepared including the famous ‘Chiriuchu’, a spicy dish with guinea pig served cold.

 On the main day of the celebration at around 11.00 am the saints and virgins leave the cathedral of Cusco one by one and accompanied by local music, dancers, faithful and onlookers are paraded through the city center.
 Expect the area around Cusco’s main plaza to be packed with locals and tourists watching or taking part in the celebration.

 After the procession they return to Cusco’s cathedral where they usually stay for seven days before being returned to their church in another procession.

 The festivities are accompanied by typical food and drink, colorful costumes, dance and music.